Terxzy/Multi-Tool/README.md

 some antivirus or Windows Defender software may falsely flag it as suspicious.

-    🧠 Don't worry – the script is 100% safe and open-source.
+    **🧠 Don't worry – the script is 100% safe.
+The full source code will be made publicly available in the future.**
-    You can open and review the .bat file in any text editor before running it.

 To avoid issues: